mrbrant89/wokedissident/_posts/2025-03-22-anti-vax-death-cult.md

 The more isolated she got from actual science, the more embedded she became in the world of **Instagram quackery, pseudoscience podcasts, and MLM grifts.**

-My cousin lost friends.
-Family stopped visiting.
+My cousin lost friends - including both his high school best friend and the best man at his wedding.
+He was estranged from his parents (his Mom is a nurse) for a decade over it.
 But she gained "her truth."

 And her downline.

+All while spending - and probably *losing* my cousin's hard earned money - at least if she's like 99% of MLM people.

 ## RFK Jr: Worms, Heroin, and the End of Public Health